 mid is non-null; otherwise it's considered disassociated.

-nullif the transceiver is stopped or has never participated in an exchange of offers and answers.
+nullif the transceiver has never participated in an exchange of offers and answers.
 To change the transceiver's directionality, set the value of the

 The media ID of the m-line associated with this transceiver.
 This association is established, when possible, whenever either a local or remote description is applied.
 This field is

 nullif neither a local or remote description has been applied, or if its associated m-line is rejected by either a remote offer or any answer.